Noble Horizons Auxiliary

 Festival of Trees

-For over 20 years, the Noble Horizons Auxiliary has presented the Festival of Trees, a special event that marks the start of the holiday season for the Noble Horizons residents and all others in the community.
+Since 1997, the Noble Horizons Auxiliary has presented the Festival of Trees, a special event that marks the start of the holiday season for the Noble Horizons residents and all others in the community.
 The Festival begins on the Saturday before Thanksgiving and is open every day for two weeks.
 Admission is free.

 As visitors approach the entryway, they see a colorful scene depicting the Festival's theme.
 Inside they marvel at the beautiful small trees, wreaths, and holiday decorations created by many individuals, merchants, and organizations in the tri-state area.
 A special Children's Corner features colorful trees decorated by local school children.
 All of the unique, one-of-a-kind exhibits are offered for purchase in a silent auction which runs throughout event.